 Please bring a gift that John and Jane can enjoy on their honeymoon.
 They are also registered at The Honeymoon Registry and Crate & Barrel.

-When you're throwing a honeymoon shower you'll want to match the cocktails and snacks to the theme.
-In fact, the food and drinks are perhaps the most key element to help guests get in the spirit.
-For an island trip, serve tiki drinks, tropical fruits, and grilled skewers of chicken, bacon, and pineapple.
-Jamaica means jerk chicken, while Paris calls for brie cheese, gougeres, and mini crepes.
+When you're throwing a honeymoon shower, you'll want to match the cocktails and snacks to the theme.
+In fact, the food and drinks are perhaps the key elements that will help guests get in the spirit!

 Of course, you could always play some bridal shower games at a honeymoon shower, but you could also plan activities that somewhat reflect what the couple will be doing on their honeymoon.
 For example, try a mixology lesson, get spa treatments, hire some traditional dancers from the destination country, or just whip up some beautiful food and drinks from their destination.
 As a nod to the game-loving guests, you could offer a trivia contest about the country, mixed with a few questions about the couple's past travels.

 To get everyone into the honeymoon spirit, you can ask guests to dress in vacation-appropriate clothing.
 For example, for Hawaii you could have leis and sunglasses for them to wear.
 For island destinations, you could have some pretty flowers and bobby pins available so guests can tuck blooms behind their ears.